alexjlockwood/AndroidDesignPatterns/_drafts/2014-01-08-redesigning-android-design-patterns.md

     the future.
 Going forward, all new comments will thread normally.

 Let me know what you think of the new design in the comments below!
-Make sure to also leave any suggestions, criticisms, or feature requests too!
-The design will continue to be refined until it's perfect. :)
+Make sure to also leave any suggestions, criticisms, or feature requests too.
+The design will continue to be refined over time until it's perfect. :)

+(Also, if anyone has any ideas for a new favicon/logo for this blog, let me know!)